 Of course, this example only uses stocks to represent historical performance, in practice an ideal portfolio would be well diversified to offset intrinsic risk.

-Historical averages can vary widely depending on their starting and ending points, Hence, dollar cost averaging.
+Historical averages can vary widely depending on their starting and ending points, Hence, dollar cost averaging (DCA).
 Some dollars invested will generate a return, and some dollars invested will incur a loss.

 Here’s the list of years you can invest, and still be down.
 Take note that some of these years cover the same eras: